OldDream/Dell-XPS-15-9570-macOS-Mojave/README.md

-Tested in 10.14.6

-This opencore setting only compatable with APFS sys partition! if u need HFS, add HFSLoader yourself.
+Tested in 10.14.6，now I use opencore as the main bootloader, clover as backup.

 Clover setting is based on [LuletterSoul's](https://github.com/LuletterSoul/Dell-XPS-15-9570-macOS-Mojave) repository,  OpenCore is based on [bavariancake's](https://github.com/bavariancake/XPS9570-macOS).